 Brian serves on the Advisory Board for the University of Washington’s Molecular Engineering Materials Center which is funded through the NSF MRSEC program.

-Joel is Co-Founder of Foro Energy, Biota Technology, and Rho AI, he is a Founding Investor and Board Member of Rubicon Global and Zero Mass Water, and he is an angel investor in over 30 early stage technology companies.
+Joel is Co-Founder of Foro Energy and Rho AI, he is a Founding Investor and Board Member of Rubicon Global, Zero Mass Water, Pie Insurance, and Fervo Energy and he is an angel investor in over 30 early stage technology companies including Biota Technology.
 He actively invests from a small institutional fund into pre-seed, seed, and Series A financing rounds.

 Joel is a Precourt Energy Scholar and Adjunct Professor at Stanford University.
 Joel received his B.S.E in Chemical Engineering from Princeton University, and his Ph.D. in Chemical Engineering from Massachusetts Institute for Technology.